jagduarte/python-dev-container/README.md

 This is a simple devcontainer setup running a python image.

+Desired packages are added in the requirements.txt.
+Must rebuild the container to include any changes in this file.

 ### Requirements
 - Docker Desktop
 - Vscode with Dev Containers extension